berachain/polaris/host/playground/README.md

 ![](../../docs/web/public/playground.png)
 &nbsp;

-> The Polaris Playground is a simple, in-memory local development environment for Polaris VM.
-It is intended to be used for development and testing of experimental Polaris VM features, by simulating an extremely simple blockchain.
+> The Polaris Playground is a simple, in-memory local development environment for Polaris Ethereum.
+It is intended to be used for development and testing of experimental Polaris Ethereum features, by simulating an extremely simple blockchain.
 It is not intended for production use.

 # Running the Playground